q66/cffi-lua/README.md

 to work (patches welcome if broken).

-Unlike LuaJIT's `ffi` module or other efforts such as `luaffifb`, it works with every common version of the reference Lua implementation (currently 5.1 to 5.5 incusive, 5.0 could be supported but wasn't considered worth it) as well as compatible non-reference ones (like LuaJIT).
-Functionality from newer Lua versions is also supported, when used with that version (e.g. with 5.3+ you will get seamless integer and bit-op support, with 5.4 you will get metatype support for to-be-closed variables, and so on).
+Unlike LuaJIT's `ffi` module or other efforts such as `luaffifb`, it works with every common version of the reference Lua implementation, currently 5.1 to 5.5 inclusive.
+Version-specific functionality is supported when used with that version, e.g. seamless integers, bit-ops, to-be-closed variable support in metatypes, and so on.

+Lua 5.1 was chosen as the minimum viable version, due to 5.0 lacking support for module loading via `require()` and significant gaps in the C API that would require significant workarounds.
+It is the intention to support newer versions as they are released, while keeping backwards compatibility.

 Since it's written from scratch, having 1:1 bug-for-bug C parser compatibility is a non-goal.
 The parser is meant to comply with C11, plus a number of